 - All Kansas Jobs:

-Source: US Bureau of Labor and Statistics
+Source: US Bureau of

 Last August, the Kansas Legislative Division of Post Audit (LPA) determined that the state could save a great deal of money simply through more efficient use of teachers and buildings.
 The LPA found that none of the districts had a systemic process for managing inefficiency.
 However, even as the LPA identified opportunities to do so, the group Schools for Fair Funding began pursuing a lawsuit demanding increased funding for education.